Short URL for this page:

 Major, 3d Cavalry, July 28, 1904.

 At Fort Wingate, N. M., commanding post, Dec.
 29, 1908, to Aug.
 10, 1909; at Army War College, Washington, D. C., to Oct.
 31, 1910, when he was graduated; on leave of absence and on duty in South America where he inspected various military activities in Peru, Chili, Argentine, p238 Uruguay and Brazil, being the first American to go by rail from Montevideo to Rio de Janeiro, Nov.
 1, 1910, to Jan.
-24, 1911; associated with Colonel Indicates a West Point graduate and gives his Class.Hugh L. Scott during 1910 and 1911 in putting through Congress bill for readjustment of rank and relief of officers overslaughed in rank by the system of regimental promotion (see last paragraph, Army Appropriation Bill, 1911‑12);b at Nogales, Arizona, commanding troops enforcing neutrality laws, Feb.
+24, 1911; associated with Colonel Indicates a West Point graduate, Class of 1876: a link to his biographical entry in Cullum's Register.Hugh L. Scott during 1910 and 1911 in putting through Congress bill for readjustment of rank and relief of officers overslaughed in rank by the system of regimental promotion (see last paragraph, Army Appropriation Bill, 1911‑12);b at Nogales, Arizona, commanding troops enforcing neutrality laws, Feb.
 13 to March 9, 1911;

 (Lieut.‑Colonel of Cavalry, March 11, 1911)